Henry Wassén: Life

-Wassén was born in Göteborg, the son of a merchant.
+Wassén was born in Gothenburg, the son of a merchant.
 He graduated with a Studentexamen 1928 and a licentiate degree in Göteborg 1936.
 He started his career as a teaching assistant at Gothenburg ethnografic museum 1930 and became a curator at the museum in 1954.
 He was head of the museum between 1968–73 and was awarded the honorary title of Professor in 1972.

-Wassén made several scientific expeditions to among others Colombia, Panama and Central America.
+Wassén made several scientific expeditions to Colombia, Panama and Central America.

 Alongside his work at the museum he had a number of voluntary obligations such as board member at Sveriges museimannaförening, chairman of their Gothenburg faction and board member at The Maritime Museum, Gothenburg.
 He was a corresponding member of the Colombian Academy of Exact, Physical and Natural Sciences and a member of various scientific societies in Argentina, Brazil, Colombia, Guatemala, Panama, Peru and Mexico.

 From his scientific work he published many books, some in a popular science style.
 Wassén died in his hometown of Göteborg in 1996.